onamkrverma/Okv-Photogram/README.md

  - This instagram clone is built with React js and Firebase v9

 ## Features of this clone
- - User can login and signup with email-password authentication or login with facebook
+ - Login and signup with email-password authentication
- - User can post a image with caption
+ - Post a image with caption
- - User can do like and comments on any post
+ - Like/dislike, comments and share any post
  - Multipage layout (home and explore page)
  - Fully responsive
+ - Follow and Unfollow
+ - User profile page
+ - Facebook login
+ - Search users by username
+ - Click on username to view that profile
+ - Email verification
+ - show random users in suggestionlist

  #### Upcoming features to be add
- - Follow and Unfollow (✅ done)
+ - display follower and following list
- - User profile page (✅ done)
- - Facebook login (✅ done)
- - Search users by username (✅ done)
  - many more..

 ## Technology used